KshKnsl/Leetcode-AutoTicker/README.md

 ### Features
 - Automatically ticks solved LeetCode problems on any website
 - Enhanced UI for Take U Forward sheets: shows quick access buttons to GFG and Coding Ninja solutions
-- Beautiful, responsive design with Tailwind CSS and dark mode support
+- Click on the extension logo in the extension bar to refresh the solved status
 - No popup required—just install and enjoy
+- No login or leetcode id required to be set up

 ### How It Works
 - The extension tracks your solved problems and updates the UI wherever LeetCode problem links appear
-- For Take U Forward sheets, it fetches backend data and displays solution buttons with SVG icons
+- For Take U Forward sheets, it fetches backend data and displays GFG and Coding Ninja Links too
 - Works seamlessly on LeetCode Discuss, blogs, and more

 ### Demo